UQNeuroTech/documents/Constitution.md

 ## 10 VACANCIES ON EXECUTIVE TEAM

-10.1 The Executive Team shall have power at any time to appoint any member of The Club to fill any position on the Executive Team, other than the T3 Officers, until the next annual general meeting, provided that their appointment abides by the restrictions imposed in 8.4.
+10.1 The Executive Team shall have power at any time to appoint any member of The Club to fill any position on the Executive Team, other than the T3 Officers, until the next annual general meeting.

 10.2 Any such appointments shall be approved by all T3 Officers and determined by a vote of 70% majority of the members present at a quorate meeting of the Executive Team (per 12.5).